lkilpatrick/gitstream-mkdocs/docs/25_gitstream-actions.md

 :octicons-beaker-24: Coming soon

-This action, once triggered, approves the PR for merge.
+This action, once triggered, approve & merge the PR.

+It can set to wait for required checks to pass or ignore checks.

 Syntax: